 OAO MegaFon, Russia’s second-largest mobile-phone operator, retained six banks for its London initial public offering this year, which could raise as much as $4 billion, said two people with knowledge of the matter.

 The IPO of MegaFon, owned by Russian billionaire Alisher Usmanov’s AF Telecom Holding and Sweden’s TeliaSonera AB (TLSN), could start as early as September, said the people, who declined to be identified because the plans are private.
-Morgan Stanley and Goldman Sachs Group Inc. (GS) have been hired as IPO managers, along with OAO Sberbank, VTB Group, Credit Suisse Group AG (CSGN) and Citigroup Inc., said the people.
+Morgan Stanley and Goldman Sachs Group Inc. (GS:US) have been hired as IPO managers, along with OAO Sberbank, VTB Group, Credit Suisse Group AG (CSGN) and Citigroup Inc., said the people.

 At $4 billion, MegaFon’s IPO would be the biggest in Europe since July, when Spain’s Bankia SA (BKIA) raised $4.4 billion, according to data compiled by Bloomberg.
 AF Telecom obtained majority control of Moscow-based MegaFon in April, buying part of TeliaSonera’s stake and Altimo’s entire shareholding.